Frequently Asked Questions

 Why are the HDPE tubs better than the other acrylic tubs on the market?

-HDPE tubs are one-piece molds, not glued/welded which creates weak spots, HDPE molded sumps have much stronger corner joints than glued/welded sumps, molded HDPE tubs have smooth, rounded corners which are much easier to clean.
+HDPE tubs are one-piece molds, not glued or welded which creates weak spots.
+HDPE molded sumps have much stronger corner joints than glued or welded sumps.
+Molded HDPE tubs have smooth, rounded corners which are much easier to clean.
 HDPE is highly resistant to chemicals and solvents.

 Back to Top